From Entity Reliability to Clean Feedback: An Entity-Aware Denoising Framework Beyond Interaction-Level Signals: Method

 \subsubsection{Factor-Driven Weighting Mechanism}

-As shown in Figure~\ref{fig:whole_pipeline}, CrossDenoise runs iteratively.
-At the end of each epoch $t$, it estimates user and item reliability from their average training loss, computes a base confidence for each interaction, and fuses these signals to produce weights for the next epoch.
-The design is stateless across epochs and computationally efficient.
-For clarity, we use lowercase italics for scalars ($w_{ui}$), lowercase bold for vectors ($\mathbf{w}_u$), and uppercase bold for matrices ($\mathbf{W}$).
+As illustrated in Figure~\ref{fig:whole_pipeline}, \textbf{EARD} operates iteratively.
+At the end of each epoch $t$, it computes a weight $w_{ui}$ for every instance $(u,i)$ in the training set $\mathcal{D}^{(t)}$.
+The design is stateless and computationally efficient.
+For clarity, we use italic lowercase for scalar weights ($w_{ui}$), and bold lowercase for entity-level reliability score vectors ($\mathbf{w}_u, \mathbf{w}_i$).